stevenvar/OMicroB/README.md

 - ocamlclean (on OPAM)
 - ocamlbuild (on OPAM)
 - gcc (for simulation)
+- avr-gcc, avr-libc (for AVR microcontrollers)
-- avr-gcc and avrdude (for flashing to an AVR microcontroller)
+- avrdude (for flashing to an AVR)

 ## Installing